RJPearson94/terraform-provider-twilio/docs/data-sources/serverless_deployment.md

 - `build_sid` - The build SID to be deployed to the environment
 - `date_created` - The date in RFC3339 format that the deployment was created
 - `date_updated` - The date in RFC3339 format that the deployment was updated
-- `url` - The url of the deployment
+- `url` - The URL of the deployment

 ## Timeouts